telerik/winforms-docs/gridview/exporting-data/export-to-csv.md

 {{endregion}}

 __CSVTableCreated event__:

-It can be used together with the public method AddCustomCSVRow.
+It can be used together with the public method __AddCustomCSVRow__.
 It allows for adding and formatting new custom rows on the top of the csv file :

 #### Handling the CSVTableCreated event